ZerothAngel/PowerTool/README.md

 *   Allow setting/clearing global power tools from the command line (for those with the proper permission, of course).
-*   Allow players to save player-specific power tools (also permission controlled).
 *   In the case of global power tools, allow permissions to control which power tools may be used.
 (Also supporting some sort of wildcard permission...)
 *   Allow player-specific power tools to override global ones.